sai-synapse-labs/filetao-main/README.md

 ### Speed and Reliability in Decentralized Storage Mining

-In the context of FileTAO's decentralized storage system, speed and reliability are critical factors that significantly influence the performance and reputation of miners.
+In the context of TensorStorage's decentralized storage system, speed and reliability are critical factors that significantly influence the performance and reputation of miners.
 These factors not only affect the efficiency of data storage and retrieval but also play a crucial role in the overall user experience and the robustness of the network.

 #### Importance of Speed:
 1. **Quick Data Access:** Fast response times in data storage and retrieval operations are essential for a seamless user experience.
 Miners with quicker response times enhance the network's ability to serve data efficiently.